Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Miami-Dade Turner Guilford Knight Correctional Center is a medium-security detention center located at 7000 NW 41st St Miami, FL which is operated locally by the Dade County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Turner Guilford Knight Correctional is a detention center located at 7000 NW 41st St Miami, FL which is operated locally by the Dade County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Dade County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Miami Police Department who do not have their own long-term lock-up.
+Dade County accepts inmates from surrounding towns, Miami Police Department, and the US Marshal's Service.

 The Turner Guilford Knight Correctional Center has 1300 beds for male and female inmates of various levels of custody.
 Officers work inside housing units and directly supervise inmates 24 hours a day.